Ludlow Castle Comedy Festival review: Lightning, evacuation and laughs

 Mostly, though, it was great comedy.
 I had seen many of these acts before - Tom Davis is a favourite of my wife and I - and he delivered in spades.

-Clinton Baptiste, with his popular paranormal clairvoyant act of Peter Kay Phoenix Nights fame, was another hit.
+Clinton Baptiste, with his popular paranormal clairvoyant act of Peter Kay's Phoenix Nights fame, was another hit.

-It was a classic comedy festival in a wonderfully unique setting and I would urge any entertainment fan to take in a show at the castle.
+It was a classic comedy festival in a wonderfully unique setting and I would urge any fan of live entertainment to take in a show at the castle.

 The trio of 'Live at Ludlow Castle' weekends finish at the end of this week with music acts Supergrass, Olly Murs and Jess Glynn, with other stellar acts, headlining Friday, Saturday and Sunday respectively.
 Tickets are still available for Friday and Sunday and you should grab them for what will be family shows to remember.